meilisearch/documentation/guides/advanced_guides/tokenization.md

 - **Any language that uses whitespace to separate words**
 - **Chinese** 🇨🇳 (through [Jieba](https://github.com/messense/jieba-rs))

-Don't know if your language is covered? **We recommend trying MeiliSearch anyway.** MeiliSearch is a flexible engine designed to deliver results in any language.
-We are constantly working to improve our multilingual support and [welcome your feedback](/guides/advanced_guides/tokenization.md#future-development).

-If you'd like more information on how MeiliSearch handles different languages, learn about our [tokenizer](/guides/advanced_guides/tokenization.md#tokenization).

-## Future Development

-There are many ways you can contribute to creating a more global MeiliSearch.

-If you're a Rust dev, check out our [tokenizer repo](https://github.com/meilisearch/Tokenizer) and consider developing a [tokenization pipeline](/guides/advanced_guides/tokenization.md#tokenization) for your language of choice.
+We aim to provide global language support, and your feedback helps us [move closer to that goal](/guides/advanced_guides/tokenization.md#improving-our-language-support).
+If you notice inconsistencies in your search results or the way your documents are processed, please open an issue on our [GitHub repository](https://github.com/meilisearch/MeiliSearch/issues/new/choose).

+### Improving Our Language Support

+While we have employees from all over the world at MeiliSearch, we don't speak every language.
+In fact, we rely almost entirely on feedback from external contributors to know how our engine is performing across different languages.

-If you'd like to help in another way, please consider sharing your tests, results, and feedback with us on GitHub.
-We have issues on the MeiliSearch repository tracking our efforts to improve support for various languages.
-Be sure to also give a :+1: to any language you'd like us to target!
+If you'd like to help us create a more global MeiliSearch, please consider sharing your tests, results, and general feedback with us through [GitHub issues](https://github.com/meilisearch/MeiliSearch/issues).
 Here are some of the languages that have been requested by users and their corresponding issue:

 - [Arabic](https://github.com/meilisearch/MeiliSearch/issues/554)
 - [Lao](https://github.com/meilisearch/MeiliSearch/issues/563)